FrancesCoronel/personal-website-v3/site/content/contact.md

 Just have a general question?
 Maybe you found a typo?

-Feel free to [submit a new issue](//github.com/fvcproductions/ama) through my AMA GitHub repo.
+Feel free to [submit a new issue](//github.com/fvcproductions/ama/issues/new) through my AMA GitHub repo.

 ## LinkedIn 💼️

 If you'd like to stay in touch professionally, don't hesistate to [connect with me on LinkedIn](//linkedin.com/in/fvcproductions).

-## Calendly 📅
+## Book a Chat 📅

 If you'd like to set up a phone or video chat, you can use my [Calendly](//calendly.com/fvcproductions) to book a time with me.

-### Mentoring 💛️
+### Mentoring Sessions 💛️

 Because of high demand, as of March 2018, I will be charging $30 per hour for mentoring since I am already working part-time as a [Thinkful mentor](//www.thinkful.com/mentors/) and also have a full-time job.

 So before booking a mentoring session through Calendly, please make sure to [Cash](//cash.me/$fvcprdxs) or [Venmo](//venmo.com/fvcproductions) me the appropriate amount.

+> If you are a Black or Latina female and you are currently a software engineer or aspire to be one, you can book a session with me for free.
+>
+> If you are a part of the [Out of Office Hours](//www.outofofficehours.com/) program, you can also book a session for free.

-## Contact Form 📝
+## Contact Form 📼

 If none of the above options seemed appropriate for you, feel free to go old school and use this nifty contact form!

-Please note that depending on the contact reason, it make take longer for me to get back to you.
+Please note that depending on the contact reason, it may take longer for me to get back to you.

 <section class="contact-form">
   <form method="POST" action="https://formspree.io/hello@fvcproductions.com">